Hello, I'm Zurab Kirkitadze

 Research

-- 2009-2011 Fund of Naumann, Strategic management activities and leadership style of Henry Ford
+- 2009-2011 Fund of Naumann, Strategic management activities and leadership style of Henry Ford.
+This research was conducted as part of masters thesis see diploma

 - My research interests mainly focus on the following areas: